tonyStark-Jr/Adafruit_CircuitPython_WSGI/README.rst

 This will output the documentation to ``docs/_build/html``.
 Open the index.html in your browser to view them.
 It will also (due to -W) error out on any warning like Travis will.
 This is a good way to locally verify it will pass.

+Thanks for reading...
+We hope that we've cleared all your doubts and feel free to ask if any of them is left to touch.